aammd/Habitat_Filtering/MS/OrgSize.md

-We homogenized the community of macroinvertebrates, zooplankton and bacteria among all three bromeliad species.
 For each of five temporal blocks, we collected and sampled the macroinvertebrates, zooplankton and bacteria of two bromeliads of each of the three species.
 We then homogenized the communities of all six bromeliads as described shortly (Figure  2).
 Our goal was